damianhakert/damianhakert.github.io/source/_posts/2016-03-29-feature-highlight-saml.md

 [Practically Green](http://www.wespire.com/), but in the last couple of months it lost momentum from its maintainers.
-The gem on which this one is based, `ruby-saml`, started to add new features recently and merge requests were made on the `omniauth-saml` repo to add this new features here as well, but they went without review from the maintainers for quite some time.
+The gem on which this one is based, `ruby-saml`, started to add new features recently and merge requests were made on the `omniauth-saml` repo to add these new features as well, but they went without review from the maintainers for quite some time.

 Luckily the maintainers realized that there was still a lot of interest in the